Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 How do I find the best 1-year CD for me?

 Here’s a few important factors to consider when you compare certificates of deposit:

 - The interest rate.
 The amount of interest applied to your CD will differ between various banks, and the difference can be substantial — shop around at a few different banks to find the best rate.

 - Interest payment frequency.
-With a one-year CD you could choose to have interest earned paid to you monthly, semi-annually or when the account matures.
+With a one-year CD you could choose to have interest earned paid to you monthly, semi-annually or when it matures.

 - Few or no fees.
 With the exception of the penalty charge for an early withdrawal, there should be no other fees applied.

 - Minimum deposit requirement.
 CDs have balance requirements that differ depending on the financial institution.
 Some only cater to higher deposits of $5,000 or more, while other banks allow for an account with a minimum balance of just $500.